lcnet.eu Listed by safepay Ransomware Group

 The network was established to provide integrated cross-border transport solutions, allowing member companies to coordinate freight movements efficiently throughout Europe. …

 On June 1, 2026, the European logistics coordination network lcnet.eu appeared on the leak site of the safepay ransomware group.
-The organization, which helps member companies coordinate cross-border freight movements across Europe, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or business records passed through lcnet.eu systems could be affected.
+The organization, which helps member companies coordinate cross-border freight movements across Europe, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or business records passed through lcnet.eu systems could be affected.

 Why This Matters for You and Your Family